ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical method

 The DG scheme is built as a high-order perturbation of the second-order Crank-Nicolson scheme

-In principle, the intermediate variables $u^{\star}$ and $u^{\star\star}$ are only auxiliary variables, which have little physical meanings.
-If one regards $u^{\star}$ and $u^{\star\star}$ as numerical approximations of the exact solution $u(\mathbf{x}, t^{n+1})$, the scheme is actually a prediction-correction scheme, which can be shown by rewriting \cref{eqn:DG-adi} as
+In principle, the intermediate variables $u^{\star}$ and $u^{\star\star}$ are only auxiliary variables, which have little physical meaning.
+If one regards $u^{\star}$ and $u^{\star\star}$ as numerical approximations of the exact solution $u(\bm{x}, t^{n+1})$, the scheme is actually a predictor-corrector scheme, which can be shown by rewriting \eqref{eqn:DG-adi} as